bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency or parallelism:
-  Concurrency is when two tasks run at the same time, and complete in overlapping time periods, but not at the same instant.
-Like a single core machine multitasking.
-Parallelism is a multicore machine running multiple tasks at the same time and instant.

 * Describe assembly language and machine language:
-  Machine language is the lowest level programming language and is the only language understood by computers.
-Its really just numbers.
-An assembly language is basically machine language, only with human readable variable in place of just numbers.

 ## Coding